-- 1. The ENTRANCE STRET. - 2.
-The entrance street leads to a big square element which refer to as the TANOJI CENTER. - 3.
-This was to be the core of the college, and the center of gravity of the FIVE COLLEGE BUILDINGS. - 4.
-Leading out from the Tanoji Center, is some direction, is THE HOMEBASE STREET, the core of the high school. - 5.
-INDIVIDUAL CLASSROOM BULDINGS open along the HOMEBASE STREET. - 6.
-THE GREAT HALL and MAIN SQUARE next to it. - 7.
-THE LIBRARY and RESEARCH CENTER, to one side (Alexander 2012, 170).
+1. The ENTRANCE STRET.

+2. The entrance street leads to a big square element which we refer to as the TANOJI CENTER.

+3. This was to be the core of the college, and the center of gravity of the FIVE COLLEGE BUILDINGS.

-HOMEBASE STREET and INDIVIDUAL CLASSROOM BUILDINGS THE LIBRARY AND RESEARCH CENTER TANOJI CENTER and FIVE COLLEGE BUILDINGS THE ENTRANCE STREET
+4. Leading out from the Tanoji Center, in some direction, is THE HOMEBASE STREET, the core of the high school.

+5. INDIVIDUAL CLASSROOM BULDINGS open along the HOMEBASE STREET.

+6. THE GREAT HALL and MAIN SQUARE next to it.

+7. THE LIBRARY and RESEARCH CENTER, to one side (Alexander 2012, 170).

-Illustration 20: Seven most important centers in the pattern language, which together give a rough conceptual picture of a possible layout that the centers can have.
-Not to scale (Alexander 2012, 170)
+Figure 21: Seven most important centers in the pattern language, which together give a rough conceptual picture of a possible layout that the centers can have.
+Not to scale (adapted from Alexander 2012, 170)

-This arrangement was only a starting point for consideration of how buildings would be eventually be laid out on the Eishin site.
+This arrangement was only a starting point for consideration of how buildings would be eventually laid out on the Eishin site.

 Instead of relying on abstractions such as topographical maps or aerial photographs, the land was experienced by walking on it.
 From this, a diagram of a map of the most important centers and their positions on the land as suggested by the land forms was drafted.
-A rough sketch appears as Illustration 21.
+A rough sketch appears as Figure 22.